rnzsgh/fargate-workshop/content/prerequisites/workspace.md

 {{% notice tip %}}
-Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
+Ad blockers, javascript disablers, and tracking blockers should be disabled for the \*.amazonaws.com domain(s), or connecting to the workspace might be impacted.
 Cloud9 requires third-party-cookies.
 You can whitelist the [specific domains](https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html#troubleshooting-env-loading).
 {{% /notice %}}